 - Contract fees – a monthly fee charged by the employment agency for ongoing supervision and assistance in solving problems that may arise regarding the foreign worker.
 This fee should not exceed 70 NIS per month.
 Note that, in addition to registering the worker, the employment agency is also required to provide the services of a social worker who accompanies both the employing family and the worker.

 Components of the foreign worker’s salary

-According to the booklet of foreign workers’ rights (Zchuton) published by the Ministry of Industry, Trade & Labor, the foreign worker’s salary is linked to Israel’s minimum wage – raised in April 2015 to a gross sum of 4650 NIS.
-This is the first of 3 increases, which will ultimately bring the sum up to 5000 NIS in 2017.
+According to the booklet of foreign workers’ rights (Zchuton) published by the Ministry of Industry, Trade & Labor, the foreign worker’s salary is linked to Israel’s minimum wage – 5,300 NIS (January 2020).

 Deductions from the worker’s gross salary